jewel/clearskies/protocol/core.md

 ```

 A signed message will be prefixed with a $.
 The JSON message is then sent, and
-then on the next line the ECDSA signature is given, encoded with base64, and
+then on the next line the RSA signature is given, encoded with base64, and
 followed up with a newline.
 The base64 data should not include any newlines.

 ```